shanaka-desoysa/shanakadesoysa.com/content/authors/admin/_index.md

 highlight_name: false
 ---

-Shanaka C. DeSoysa is Vice President, Advanced Analytics at Wells Fargo.
-His research interests include AI, Data Science, Machine Learning, Computer Science.
+Shanaka C. DeSoysa is Vice President of Advanced Analytics at Wells Fargo and a distinguished leader in AI, machine learning, and data science.
+He specializes in architecting scalable AI/ML ecosystems, integrating GenAI solutions, and driving enterprise-wide digital transformation.
+With deep expertise in advanced analytics, MLOps, and cloud-native deployments, Shanaka is passionate about fostering an AI-first culture and delivering measurable business impact through ethical and innovative technologies.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->